PoisotLab/ms_network_prediction/manuscript.md

 ## How do we predict what the species pool at a particular location is?

-- Species presence/absence at a particular site can be predicted using species distribution models (SDMs) based on known occurrences and environmental conditions at these locations, such as climate and land cover (abiotic filter).
-(Guisan & Thuiller, 2005), (Elith et al., 2006)
+The next step in the predictive approach we put forward, starting with networks, then interactions, is to focus on species themselves, which form the species fool.
+The species present at a particular site who can interact form the species pool of the network.
+In biogeography, species presence/absence at a particular site can be predicted using species distribution models (SDMs) based on known occurrences and environmental conditions at these locations, such as climate and land cover (abiotic filter) [@Guisan2005PreSpe, @Elith2006NovMet].
+Including interactions, therefore the biotic filter, in SDMs will be discussed in the next section.

-- Community assemblage at a particular site, which forms the species pool, can be predicted either by combining independent single-species SDMs (stacked-SDMs) or by directly modelling the entire species assemblage and multiple species at the same time (joint SDMs) (Norberg et al., 2019)
+Community assemblage at a particular site, which forms the species pool, can be predicted either by combining independent single-species SDMs (stacked-SDMs) or by directly modelling the entire species assemblage and multiple species at the same time (joint SDMs) [@Norberg2019ComEva].
+Building on the JSDM framework, hierarchical modeling of species communities was also suggested [@Ovaskainen2017HowMak], although the advantage of the latter is more to capture the processes that structure communities than to achieve better predictions.
+An interesting approach was put forward by [@Guisan2011SesNew] in spatially explicit species assemblage modeling (SESAM) is to constrain the SDM predictions using macro-ecological models.
+Properties such as species richness can be used to constrain assemblage predictions from stacked species distribution models [@DAmen2015UsiSpe].
+Similarly, the next step we envision here, in light of the framework we proposed earlier, is to constrain distribution predictions using network properties.
+Specifically, the probabilistic view of networks could be useful here: probabilistic species pool has been suggested earlier [@Karger2016DelPro], and probabilistic networks used to predict distributions can generated better predictions for species distributions [@Staniczenko2017LinMac; @Blanchet2020CoOcc].

 ## How could predictions for individual species, such as those used by IPBES/IUCN, be improved by considering ecological interactions?